-Join us at Highland's "Wildlife Hotel", The Grant Arms for a spectacular autumn birding four night break.
+Join us at Highland's Four Star "Wildlife Hotel", The Grant Arms for a spectacular autumn birding four night break.
 As well as three full days fully guided birding including transport you also have exclusive use of all the facilities provided by the Birdwatching & Wildlife Club (BWWC) during your stay.
 This includes an extensive Natural History library and Club room full of local wildlife information as well as a sightings board.
 A wildlife film is shown most evenings as well as regular talks when scheduled during one of our breaks.
 There’s also the chance to meet other birders or groups staying at the hotel to catch up with their sightings and compare notes, all adding to the atmosphere your stay.
 Also as the hotel is situated in the town numerous shops and facilities are all within easy walking distance....

 Autumn brings with it a vibrant palette of colours to the Highlands, Red Deer start to rut in the forests and glens and Salmon spawn in the rivers.
 Often one of the best times for Eagle watching as younger birds begin to wander, and passage migrants begin to stream through from their breeding grounds.

 Day 1 : Arrival.
 We meet up for an evening introduction at the hotel before dinner.

 Day 2 : Our first day is spent locally in and around Strathspey, visiting the forests, lochs and moors for a wealth of species and classic Scottish specialities including Crested Tit, Scottish/Parrot Crossbill, Black Grouse and a chance of the elusive Capercaillie.
 We then visit the famous Findhorn Valley (Strathdearn) in search of Golden and White-tailed Eagles as well as other raptors, Red Deer and Mountain Hare.